 MongoDB provides horizontal scale-out for databases on low cost, commodity hardware using a technique called sharding, which is transparent to applications.
 Sharding distributes data across multiple physical partitions called shards.
 Sharding allows MongoDB deployments to address the hardware limitations of a single server, such as bottlenecks in RAM or disk I/O, without adding complexity to the application.
 MongoDB automatically balances the data in the cluster as the data grows or the size of the cluster increases or decreases.

-Sharding is transparent to applications; whether there is one or one hundred shards, the application code for querying MongoDB is the same.”
+Sharding is transparent to applications; whether there is one or one hundred shards, the application code for querying MongoDB is the same.

 Unlike relational databases, sharding is automatic and built into the database.
 Developers don't face the complexity of building sharding logic into their application code, which then needs to be updated as shards are migrated.
 Operations teams don't need to deploy additional clustering software to manage process and data distribution.

-- Range-based Sharding.
+Range Sharding.
 Documents are partitioned across shards according to the shard key value.
 Documents with shard key values close to one another are likely to be co-located on the same shard.
 This approach is well suited for applications that need to optimize range based queries.

-- Hash-based Sharding.
+Hash Sharding.
 Documents are distributed according to an MD5 hash of the shard key value.
 This approach guarantees a uniform distribution of writes across shards, but is less optimal for range-based queries.

 How do the MongoDB scaling capabilities stack up to relational databases and key-value stores?
 Take a look at the chart below:

-|Scale-Out on Commodity Hardware||Yes||No||Yes|
+|Scale-out Commodity Hardware||Yes||No||Yes|